 Close local family ties and, in general, a connectedness to the community are important to these folk.

-A group of researchers have identified five areas in the world that they named blue zones, where folk regularly live to a strong and vibrant one-hundred years old.
+A group of researchers have identified five areas in the world that they named blue zones, where folk regularly live to a strong and vibrant old age.
 What do these people have in common, and how could you create that environment in your community?